 “It is a really enjoyable place to spend your time, even if like me you aren’t a “ship fanatic”.
 I’d very highly recommend getting involved to anyone.”

 Q8 – Sum up HMS Unicorn in 3 words

-We really appreciate all of our amazing volunteers and we love having new people get involved.
-We look forward to hearing from you.
+We really appreciate all our amazing volunteers and we love having new people get involved.